-Presentation / Video Open Recording Have you ever thought about studying abroad?
+Have you ever thought about studying abroad?
 If you have, great.
-If you haven't, think about places you would like to visit or study and research them.
+If you haven't, start thinking about places you would like to visit or study.
+Research where you would like to study.
 Once you decide where you want to go, research a few different program options.
-Talk about where you want to study, what you will do, and why.
+Give a presentation on where you want to study, what you will do, and why.
 Use the 2nd conditional for as many sentences as possible.
 Use the main clause as the if clause of the next sentence.